PO Arrested During Raid - UrduPoint

 PO Arrested During Raid

-RAWALPINDI, (UrduPoint / Pakistan Point News - 21st Jun, 2020 ) :Police have arrested a proclaimed offender in the jurisdiction of Airport Police Station, informed police spokesman here on Sunday.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 28th Jun, 2020 ) :Police have arrested a proclaimed offender from the jurisdiction of Taxila Police Station, informed police spokesman here on Sunday.

-During course of action, Airport police held proclaimed offender identified as Muhammad Akbar who was wanted by police in murder case.
+During the course of action, Taxila police held proclaimed offender identified as Hashim Khan who was wanted to police in heinous crime since 2019.

-City Police Officer CPO Muhammad Ahsan Younas appreciated the performance of police team adding that such anti-social elements must be punished according to law.
+Meanwhile, City Police Officer CPO Muhammad Ahsan Younas appreciated the performance of police team, saying such anti social elements must be punished according to law.